Sexual offences, sexual assaults and sex crimes

 • elder sexual abuse

-• indecent exposure/sexual exposure of genitalia
+• Sexual exposure of genitalia (also known as flashing)

 • image-based sexual offending